-- 43. The TOE is an Electronic Passport smartcard product, i.e. a Machine Readable Travel Document (MRTD), in accordance with the Logical Data Structure (LDS) defined in [ICAO]. - 44.
-The TOE is a composite product, composed of the SOMA-c004 operating system (OS) and the MRTD software application providing the passport features, running in composition with the already-certified Infineon M7892 IC from Infineon Technologies [CR_INF].
-The TOE is composed of: - the circuitry of the MRTD's chip M7892; - the IC Dedicated Software with the parts IC Dedicated Test Software and IC Dedicated Support Software; - the IC Embedded Software (SOMA-c004 OS); - the MRTD application; - the associated guidance documentation [AGD]. - 45.
-The OS and the application were developed by Arjo Systems Arjowiggins Security Gep. - 46.
-The TOE adds security features to a passport booklet, providing machine-assisted identity confirmation and machine-assisted verification of document security, including the following features: - EAC, according to [TR_03110], which includes Chip Authentication and Terminal Authentication; - SAC, according to ICAO [TR_SAC]; - AA, according to [ICAO]; - communication between terminal and chip is protected by PACE, according to [PP_PACE]; - secure messaging; - secure pre-personalisation and personalisation. - 47.
-Cryptographic techniques are applied to confirm the identity of the holder and to verify the authenticity of the passport. - 48.
-The TOE also supports BAC, which is covered in a separate ST and a separate Certification Report [CR BAC].
+43. The TOE is an Electronic Passport smartcard product, i.e. a Machine Readable Travel Document (MRTD), in accordance with the Logical Data Structure (LDS) defined in [ICAO].

+44. The TOE is a composite product, composed of the SOMA-c004 operating system (OS) and the MRTD software application providing the passport features, running in composition with the already-certified Infineon M7892 IC from Infineon Technologies [CR\INF].
+The TOE is composed of:

+- the circuitry of the MRTD's chip M7892;

+- the IC Dedicated Software with the parts IC Dedicated Test Software and IC Dedicated Support Software;

+- the IC Embedded Software (SOMA-c004 OS);

+- the MRTD application;

+- the associated guidance documentation [AGD].

+45. The OS and the application were developed by Arjo Systems - Arjowiggins Security - Gep.

+46. The TOE adds security features to a passport booklet, providing machine-assisted identity confirmation and machine-assisted verification of document security, including the following features:

+- BAC, according to [ICAO];

+- secure messaging;

+- secure pre-personalisation and personalisation.

+47. Cryptographic techniques are applied to confirm the identity of the holder and to verify the authenticity of the passport.

+48. The TOE also supports other security features, including EAC, SAC and AA, which are covered by a separate ST/ST-lite and a separate Certification Report [CR\EAC].